 - The U.S. Forest Service relied on our input to develop the San Gabriel Mountains Monument Plan and to make sure it is a monument for all Angelenos.
 Work in this area continues with our role in the San Gabriel Mountains Community Collaborative.

 - Advocated for further legislation to expand the new monument, establish a National Recreation Area outside of the Forest and wilderness, and Wild and Scenic River designations for areas of particular conservation concern.
+The San Gabriel Mountains Foothills and Rivers Protection Act passed the House in February 2020.
+Next up: the Senate, where the companion Senate bill, the Protecting Unique and Beautiful Landscapes by Investing in California (PUBLIC) Lands Act, was introduced by Senators Kamala Harris and Dianne Feinstein.

 - Supported and organized efforts to make improvements to the region, including the East Fork River Project.